esfalsa/srsglass/README.md

 Options:
-  -n, --nation <USER_NATION>   The name of your nation, to identify you to NationStates -o, --outfile <OUTFILE>      Name of the output file [default: srsglass.xlsx]
+  -n, --nation <USER_NATION>   The name of your nation, to identify you to NationStates -o, --outfile <OUTFILE>      Name of the output file [default: srsglassYYYY-MM-DD.xlsx]
       --major <MAJOR_LENGTH>   Length of major update, in seconds [default: 5350] --minor <MINOR_LENGTH>   Length of minor update, in seconds [default: 3550] -d, --dump                   Use the current data dump instead of downloading